OnTheGoSystems/toolset-cli/README.md

 - Report problems, including issues with documentation.
 - Send pull requests (we suggest reaching out to us first, if you want to contribute with a larger piece of code).

+## Credits

+Many thanks to @baizmandesign for his contributions to this project.

+---

 Made with :heart: for [Toolset](http://toolset.com) and [OnTheGoSystems](http://onthegosystems.com).